-OBJECTIVE CRITERIA Coordination or cooperation between multiple entities (5 points) The MPO prioritizes collaboration among different entities in the transportation planning process.
+OBJECTIVE CRITERIA FACTORS Coordination or cooperation between multiple entities (5 points) The MPO prioritizes collaboration among different entities in the transportation planning process.
 Cooperative project planning and execution is particularly important for first-mile and last-mile connections of the type that the Community Connections Program is intended to facilitate.
 The cooperation can involve actors from both the public and private sectors.
-Number of collaborating entities (5 points) Number and variety (judged by sector of orig Inclusion in and consistency with local and regional plans (5 points) A comprehensive planning process is important to ensure that projects occur in an environment of collaboration and careful consideration rather than independently.
+Number of collaborating entities (5 points) Number and variety (judged by sector of origin) of entities collaborating to support the project.
+Inclusion in and consistency with local and regional plans (5 points) A comprehensive planning process is important to ensure that projects occur in an environment of collaboration and careful consideration rather than independently.
 This criterion proposes to award points based on the extent to which a proposed project has been included in prior plans at both the local and regional levels, and whether it meets the goals of those plans.
-Inclusion in local plans (2 points) Whether the project is included as a need or Inclusion in MPO plans (2 points) Whether the project is identified as a need in MAPC study.
-Inclusion in statewide plans (1 point) Whether the project is included as a need or Transportation equity (5 points) The MPO seeks to target investments to areas that benefit a high percentage of low- income and minority populations; minimize any burdens associated with MPO-funded projects in low-income and minority areas; and break down barriers to participation in MPO-decision making.
-Serves a demographic of transportation equity concern, as identified by the MPO (5 points) The extent to which the project serves equit Generation of mode shift (4 points) Another primary purpose of the Community Connection Program is to enable modal shift from SOV to transit or other modes.
+Inclusion in local plans (2 points) Whether the project is included as a need or priority in a local comprehensive plan.
+Inclusion in MPO plans (2 points) Whether the project is identified as a need in the LRTP Needs Assessment or recommended in an MPO or MAPC study.
+Inclusion in statewide plans (1 point) Whether the project is included as a need or priority in a MassDOT or other statewide study.
+Transportation equity (5 points) The MPO seeks to target investments to areas that benefit a high percentage of low-income and minority populations; minimize any burdens associated with MPO-funded projects in low-income and minority areas; and break down barriers to participation in MPO-decision making.
+Serves a demographic of transportation equity concern, as identified by the MPO (5 points) The extent to which the project serves equity populations.
+Generation of mode shift (4 points) Another primary purpose of the Community Connection Program is to enable modal shift from SOV to transit or other modes.
 This criterion would award points based on the project's effectiveness at creating mode shift and/or enabling trips that were previously impossible by non-SOV modes.
-Allow new trips that would not be otherwise possible without a car (4 points) Whether the project adds to overall non-autopossible that were not previously, without de Demand projection (4 points) Gaining an understanding of how many transportation network users a project will reach is crucial for understanding its cost-effectiveness.
-Overall demand estimate (2 points) Presence of demand/usage estimates and que materials.
-Staff evaluation of demand estimate (2 points) Whether staff judge the demand/usage proj igin) of entities collaborating to support the project.
+Allow new trips that would not be otherwise possible without a car (4 points) Whether the project adds to overall non-automotive mobility by creating new connections or making trips possible that were not previously, without detracting from or competing with existing transit options.
+Demand projection (4 points) Gaining an understanding of how many transportation network users a project will reach is crucial for understanding its cost-effectiveness.
+Overall demand estimate (2 points) Presence of demand/usage estimates and quality of analysis used to support them in the application materials.
+Staff evaluation of demand estimate (2 points) Whether staff judge the demand/usage projections realistic.